TylerRenfro/portfolio-2023/_written-comm/qualitative-surveys.md

 {:.text-xl .mb-5}
-The cost of change chart represents what our teams are currently experiencing.
+The cost of change chart represents challenges teams are currently facing.
 Constantly, development teams are being asked to work from unclear requirements.
+This results in delayed feature releases, shipping incorrect solutions, limited sprint output, wasted time spent on re-working, and even contributes to the high turnover rate for tech positions at […].

+{:.text-xl .mb-5}
-This results in feature releases being delayed, shipping incorrect solutions, limited sprint output, wasted time spent on re-working, and even contributes to the high turnover rate for tech positions at Priority.
-If Priority were to take action and resolve the issues with requirements, the rewards would be exponential—product teams would be able to deliver higher quality work faster that drives customer satisfaction.
+If […] were to take action and resolve the issues with requirements, the rewards would be exponential—product teams would be able to deliver higher quality work faster that drives customer satisfaction.

 {:.text-2xl .md:text-4xl .lg:text-4xl .mt-6 .mb-3 .dark:text-white}
-## How Teams are Effected
+## How Teams Are Effected

 {:.text-xl .mb-10}
 Working under these conditions is not only inefficient, but it’s also frustrating for team members.
-When surveyed, employees report that their assignments are unclear and lack details.
+When surveyed, employees report that their assignments are unclear and lack details

 <div>
     {% for surveyQuestion in page.surveyQuestions%}